 He was sent to a hospital but survived.

-As a hydrovac company, working under, near, and on high voltage power lines is part of the everyday job.
-The two biggest hazards are the boom coming into contact with overhead power lines, and damaging buried lines that are being excavated with high-pressure water (water and electricity don’t mix).
+As a hydrovac company, working near high voltage power lines is part of the everyday job.
+The two biggest hazards are the boom coming into contact with overhead lines and damaging buried lines that are being excavated.

 How can hydrovac professionals minimize the risks?